ESUCC/public-simplesamlphp/README.md

 > The automated install is completely public, generic, and contains no
 > organization specific data or configurations.

-> You can optionally view [docker-simplesamlphp] if you are interested to see what the automated install is doing.
+> You can optionally view the [Dockerfile] if you are interested to see what the automated install is doing.

 The [Wiki] covers:
   - Explaination for 5 Minute install of a demo nebraskaCloud IdP, https://demo-idp.nebraskacloud.org